timctrahan/AI_DM/Skeletal/CAMPAIGN_The_Towers_Trial.md

 OPENING_MONOLOGUE:
   GENERATE (fresh, not canned):
-    - Krynn during War of the Lance
+    - Krynn during War of the Lance context
     - Return of gods and true clerics
     - Towers of High Sorcery, Raistlin's Test
     - Conclave's summons, Tower at Palanthas awaits